Industrial and multiphase power plugs and sockets: IEC 60309 system

-Entertainment industry

-Throughout Europe, a common use of industrial power connectors is in the entertainment and broadcast industries.
+Throughout Europe, a common use of those industrial power connectors is in the entertainment and broadcast industries.

 In this industry the above-mentioned IEC 60309 connectors are referred to as CEEform (or just CEE) connectors.
 230 V single-phase (blue) and 400 V three-phase (red) connectors between 16 A and 125 A ratings are used.

 Where more current carrying capacity is required, such as between generator sets and distribution boards, VEAM Powerlocks or Cam-Loks may be used.
 These connectors are single pole so five are required to accommodate all three phases, neutral and ground.
 Powerlocks have a rating of 400 A or 660 A at 1 kV.
 Cam-Lok E1016 Series are rated at 600 V 400 A.

-Powerlocks are identified with the European harmonized colour code, they are also annotated as follows:
+Powerlocks are identified with the IEC 60446 harmonized colour code, they are also annotated as follows:

 Cam-Loks are also available in these colours.

 Where it is necessary to run separate feeds through multicable, the Socapex 19-pin connector is often encountered on theatre and studio lighting rigs.

+Europe

+Most of Europe use the common IEC 60309 type, but there are some exceptions: